Updated: Jan 6

 You will find everything you will need in this toolkit, which serves as a command centre for your hyper-automation initiative.

 Hyperautomation is a real and inevitable part of our lives.
 It can be both positive and negative at the same time.
 Automation without understanding the process and following just the trend can have devastating effects on your organization.
-It is of critical importance to identify where hyperautomation is actually needed.
+It is of critical importance to identify where hyperautomation is needed.

 In contrast, the benefits greatly outweigh the risks.
 Powered by artificial intelligence, this 'intelligent' layer is critical to growth and innovation.
 When used in conjunction with the right automation software, it can greatly enhance your company's automation options and benefits.